What Happens If I File for Bankruptcy? A Clear Look at the Process and Consequences

 If you have secured debt, like a car loan or mortgage, you’ll need to choose whether to:

 What happens if I file for bankruptcy with assets?
 In Chapter 7, the trustee may sell non-exempt assets to pay creditors.
-In Chapter 13, you typically keep your assets but must repay part of your debt through a court-approved plan.
+In Chapter 13, individuals often retain assets while repaying certain debts through a court-approved plan, depending on the circumstances.

 Once your bankruptcy case is completed and debts are discharged, you can begin rebuilding your financial life.